r-kupin/webserv/README.md

 ## Done
 - Your program has to take a configuration file as argument, or use a default path.
 - Your server must never block.
-- Client can be bounced properly if necessary. (? return, I guess)
+- The Client can be bounced properly if necessary. (? return, I guess)
 - It must be non-blocking
-- Use only 1 poll() (or equivalent) for all the I/O operations between the client and the server (listen included).
+- Use only one poll() (or equivalent) for all the I/O operations between the client and the server (listen included).
 - poll() (or equivalent) must check read and write at the same time.
 - Never do a read or a write operation without going through poll() (or equivalent).
 - No **errno** checking